zks0002/fixedpoint/docs/source/resizing.rst

 ..  attention::

-    The code examples on this page change betwee the *function* version and the *method* version of the resizing operation.
+    The code examples on this page change between the *function* version and the *method* version of the resizing operation.
 For example, **y1**, and **y2** in the following example are equivalent, and **x** remains unchanged: